samjmck/tobcalc/docs/design.md

 To get around this, tobcalc uses Netlify, the host of [tobcalc.com](tobcalc.com), as a proxy.
 This means requests from the client get forwarded by the host to the API.
 The downside of this workaround is that some data passes through an extra server instead of being sent straight to the API.
 This data includes the dates of transactions being sent to the European Central Bank's API for exchange rates and transaction's ISIN numbers being searched on Investing.com to determine the type of security.

-The user can also self-host the site and proxy by building cloning the repository, building the code and running one of the  proxies with [Caddy](../proxy/Caddyfile) or [Deno](../proxy/deno_proxy.ts).
+The user can also self-host the site and proxy by building cloning the repository, building the code and running the development server.

 ## Possible attack vectors and mitigation techniques